 Wilkins would subsequently learn that this woman’s father had died the day before.
 Passing the ASTD exam meant that she could now move into a management role with her employer.
 She would be the first in her family to do that … and she knew just how proud of that accomplishment her father would have been.

 Testing changes lives

-Seventeen years later, William Wilkins, now a Certified Customer Experience Professional (CCXP), is still with Kryterion.
-Today, his title is Director, CX/CS Advocate.
-What began, for Wilkins, as a one-off encounter with a blizzard and an individual test candidate has since evolved into a passion.
+Seventeen years later, William Wilkins, a Certified Customer Experience Professional (CCXP), was still with Kryterion.
+When I interviewed him, his title was Director, CX/CS Advocate.
+What began, for Wilkins, as a one-off encounter with a blizzard and an individual test candidate had since evolved into a passion.

 The difference a test can make seems trite in the abstract.
 Experienced face-to-face, as a visceral, life-affirming encounter, it proved deeply meaningful and memorable to Wilkins.

 In the credentialing arena, all participants are in the life-changing business.